Rick Ross Maintains 100-Pound Weight Loss With CrossFit Workouts: Is Well After Health Scare

 CrossFit is a strength and conditioning program that combines cardio exercise, calisthenics, and weightlifting.

-Other ripped celebrities who credit CrossFit workouts for their dramatic weight loss is country superstar Tim McGraw, who lost 40 pounds with a low-carb Paleo diet and CrossFit, and actor Chris Pratt, who credited Paleo and CrossFit for his 80 pound weight loss.
+Other ripped celebrities who credit CrossFit workouts for their dramatic weight loss is country superstar Tim McGraw, who lost 40 pounds with a low-carb Paleo diet and CrossFit, and actor Chris Pratt, who credited Paleo and CrossFit for his 80-pound weight loss.

 Happy birthday to Brother @TheTimMcGraw (Louisiana-Monroe, Eta Omicron '86)! pic.twitter.com/FU5gAG0QJv